Catskill909/radio/content/help/recording/troubleshooting-audio.md

 ### "Recordings are shorter than scheduled"
 - **Cause:** The stream went offline during the show.
 - **Fix:** Check your internet connection stability at the source.
-Radio Suite stops recording if the stream drops for an extended period.
+StationDock stops recording if the stream drops for an extended period.

 ### "Audio quality sounds poor or 'underwater'"
 - **Cause:** Low bitrate or mismatched sample rates.